Autodesk Profile

 Benchmarking and user research:

-We researched what layout and interactions other companies apply to let users view and edit their profile data.
+We explored multiple layout and interaction options to let users view and edit their profile data.
+We conducted benchmarking to identify web standards and best practices.
 We considered allowing edit in a modal, on a new page or a side drawer.
-We validated our ideas with users and following their preference we proceeded with a panel list for user data display and a drawer pattern for editing.
+We validated our ideas with users through usability testing.

 Solution: